 (Tufts University 4-H Study of positive youth development)

 4-H seeks to shape youth into educationally-minded, well-adjusted and productive citizens for our county’s future.
 They learn to ask questions and solve problems, guided by caring adult volunteers, who share their time and talents to better our community.

 4-H is a positive youth development organization where young people are learning leadership, citizenship and life skills.
 Lapeer County youth ages 5-19 can join one of the many clubs located all over the county.
 You do not need to own an animal or live on a farm to join 4-H!
 We have many clubs that focus on non-animal projects, such as archery, shooting sports, crafts, sewing and fly fishing.

-It only costs $10 per year or $30 for a family of 3 or more to join 4-H - even if you’re a member of more than one club!
+It only costs $20 per year or $60 for a family of 3 or more to join 4-H - even if you’re a member of more than one club!
 Additional project supply cost may vary, depending on the club.
 Clubs must meet a minimum of six times per year.
 The schedule and meeting locations are set by each club.
-New Lapeer County 4-H Brochure coming soon!
+Click here for the Lapeer County 4H Clubs Brochure!

 Once a 4-H member, did you know you’re eligible for many other Michigan State University workshops, awards and scholarships?
 These additional programs educate, reward and encourage youth to envision a bright future and master essential life skills to be successful adults.